RomanPilyushin/Hacken/README.md

 # Hacken Application

-This Spring Boot application is designed to manage and process Ethereum (ETH) transactions by interacting with the Ethereum blockchain through a Web3 provider (Infura) and storing transaction data in an H2 in-memory database.
+This Spring Boot application is designed to manage and process Ethereum (ETH) transactions by interacting with the Ethereum blockchain through a Web3 provider (Infura) and storing transaction data in Postgres database.
 Below is an explanation of how the program works:

 ### 1. **Fetching Ethereum Transactions from Infura**